Client Journey Design & Management. Lessons from Financial Services client-centric transformation.

 Technology and Covid have dramatically impacted the way we all communicate with one another and with different services.
 Communication has become increasingly primarily digital.
 With many channels available to us it remains crucial, however, that we respect the preferences of each client, to avoid being considered too 'difficult to do business with' - especially as wealth and purchasing power continues to transfer from one generation to the next.
 The recent research I conducted suggests that many clients who previously would have preferred a face to face meeting with their relationship manger, now favour a video or phone call, as long as they are re-assured of the security and confidentiality.
 This is unlikely to revert in the future.
 In private banking or wealth management, the right blend of digital and personal communication channels offered remains crucial to build and strengthen client relationships.

 Perhaps the area where there has been the most successful change in service design is financial services, since a lot of financial institutions have embarked on their service transformation years before the pandemic.
-Often they were inspired by Fintech startup such as Revolut, Monzo or TransferWise.
+Often those were inspired by Fintech startup such as Revolut, Monzo or TransferWise.
 The pandemic has simply accelerated further this transformation and also made their experience more relevant to other businesses across different sectors.
-Coutts & Co, for example, the private bank (part of NatWest Group), managed to quickly shift the way it interacts with clients to a suite of digital tools, including moving its exclusive client events online and enabling private bankers having confidential conversation with their clients over secure video calls.
+Coutts & Co, for example, the private bank and UK's oldest financial institution (part of NatWest Group), managed to quickly shift the way it interacts with clients to a suite of digital tools, including moving its exclusive client events online and enabling private bankers having confidential conversation with their clients over secure video calls.

 Introduction to Service Design